 Foggin’s first low-budget feature, the $423,000 (£250,000) Kids In Love, starring Will Poulter, Alma Jodorowsky and Cara Delevingne has just shot for Ealing Films, yet Foggin isn’t particularly well-connected in the industry.

-“I went to study media and film at Newcastle University with not a single contact in this business,” he says.
+“I went to study media and film at Northumbria University, Newcastle with not a single contact in this business,” he says.
 “I was working in a sandwich shop and a guy knew someone who knew someone who put me up for a job as an assistant floor runner on an ITV drama and I took it from there.”